 Historical Marker #1010 in Boyd County notes the location of the Buena Vista Furnace.
 Established in 1847, it was named for the Mexican-American War battle fought that same year.

-U.S. and Mexican forces clashed at Buena Vista on February 22-23, 1847.
-The battle is considered by most historians to be one of the most significant battles of that conflict.
-This clash was also important to Kentuckians because of the large number of troops-and leaders-lost there.
+U.S. and Mexican forces clashed on February 22-23, 1847, a few miles away from the city of Saltillo, Mexico.
+Called the Battle of Buena Vista in the United States, the conflict is one of the most significant battles of the U.S.-Mexican War.
+This clash was also important to Kentuckians because of the large number of troops who died there.

 The following day, Santa Anna attacked and broke Taylor’s line.
 Kentucky soldiers endured some of the fiercest fighting.
 Col. William Robertson McKee and Lt.
 Col. Henry Clay, Jr. of the 2nd Kentucky infantry were killed.
-Taylor finally committed his reserves, the 1st Mississippi Rifles, led by Col. Jefferson Davis, which steadied the U.S. line.
-During the battle, Kentucky units lost 63 killed and 91 wounded.
-Davis later became president of the Confederacy during the American Civil War.
+Taylor finally committed his reserves, the 1st Mississippi Rifles, which steadied the U.S. line.
+During the battle, Kentucky units suffered 63 killed and 91 wounded.

 Later that day, Taylor audaciously counterattacked the Mexican army and blunted Santa Anna’s assault.
 Darkness finally ended the terrible fighting.
 Although Santa Anna declared the battle to be a Mexican victory before he retreated, his larger army suffered many more casualties.
+More importantly, Taylor’s forces had not broken and he remained in control of northern Mexico.
 The Mexicans lost more than 3,400 killed and wounded, while the United States lost about 650.

 In Kentucky the sacrifice of the soldiers who fought at the Battle of Buena Vista was commemorated on monuments erected in Frankfort, Midway, Cynthiana, Paris, and Lawrenceburg.
-Taylor’s leadership at Buena Vista helped catapult him to the Whig party nomination, and ultimately the office of president a year later.
+Across the United States, places were renamed Buena Vista, in honor of the conflict.